spcl/haystack/README.md

 # Haystack

-This software implements the analytical cache model presented by the paper "A Fast Analytical Model of Fully Associative Caches".
+This software implements the analytical cache model discussed by the paper "A Fast Analytical Model of Fully Associative Caches".
 The software was developed by SPCL (ETH Zurich).

 ## Installation